null-event/spooky_phish/README.md

     "base-internal-security_groups" : ["sg-12345678912345678"],

-Additional lab deployment steps:
+### Additional lab deployment steps:
-1) Create a NAT gateway
+1) Create a NAT gateway with public connectivity and an EIN.
+Place it in the public subnet created above.
-2) Modify SG rules
+2) Add a route table associated with the private subnet with 0.0.0.0/0 as destination and the NAT created above as the target.
-3) ...
+3) Create an AWS Client VPN Endpoint utilizing mutual authentication following the steps listed [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html).
+This allows operators to connect to the backend Gophish and C2 instances.
+Associate this VPN endpoint with the default VPC SG.
-4) AWS Client VPN Endpoint
+4) Modify the SG of the private subnet to allow inbound traffic from the SG of the default VPC (in order to make the client VPN work) and to allow inbound SSH traffic in order to allow the Terraform controller the ability to perform remote-execs.

 ## Deployment
-### Prepare the environment for Terraform - please see Paul Finger for credentials if needed
+### Prepare the environment for Terraform - please see your technical lead for credentials if needed
 ```shell script
 export AWS_SECRET_ACCESS_KEY="<secret_key>"
 export AWS_DEFAULT_REGION="us-east-1"
 export AWS_ACCESS_KEY_ID="<key_id>"
 ```
-### Deployment Prep
+### Deployment Prep (steps 1-5 are likely already done, so double check before removing any Terraform state files on the Controller)
 1. Reference the [AWS Deployment README](./deployments/aws/README.md) to select the desired deployment.

 2. Clean the root of the previous deployment.